 When love is in the air, you can show your sweet side by making Valentine’s Day cake balls with a cake pop maker.
 A simple vanilla cake dyed pink, like a bashful blush from your sweetheart, red glaze with a lemon zing, and pink sprinkles on top.

-With how quick the cake pop maker bakes them, it’s a great dessert to make in case you are short on time.
+With how quick the cake pop maker bakes these Valentine's Day cake balls, it’s a great dessert option to consider in case you are short on time.
 Spread the love with this Valentine’s Day-themed bite-sized treat!

 What is different about this recipe is that it is baked instead of molded together with frosting.
 You make the batter and bake it, giving it a lighter texture and no worries about cake crumbs.
 You can add treat sticks or not.